Dave-team/Knowledge-base/Principles.md

 - In every situation, no matter how bad it is, ask yourself: in which way can I turn this around to make it positive for me?
 Or: why is this a good thing?
 Interpret everything as positively for yourself.
 Remember that the brain doesn’t distinguish between imagination and reality
 - Sometimes there are uncomfortable situations and you just need to delve into them.
 E.g. at an airplane with babies shouting in both ears.
 Really feel the emotions and study them objectively.
 You will quickly get used to being in discomfort.
 Get out of your comfort zone
 - Each day is day one and each breath is a new arrival
+- Two questions:
+  - Is what he’s doing now the right thing to be doing?
+  - Does he accept and welcome what he’s been assigned?

 ## To live by:
 - What's important in life: